lisemn/weekly-planner-meal/README.md

 ## Project Scope

-The project includes or plans to include the following features:
+The project includes current and planned features for the final Sprint 2 release:

 - User registration and login
 - Allergy management